khaled-mehizel/nashville-housing-data-cleanup/README.md

  A comprehensive cleanup of a very dirty dataset, purely in SQL.

 # Overview
-The data consitutes homes and homeowners in Nashville, TN, and surrounding cities.
+The data constitutes homes and homeowners in Nashville, TN, and surrounding cities.

 Definitely not the most interesting dataset but it serves the purpose to show my SQL skills, hopefully.